peacekeeper/estonia-ipfs/README.md

 ### Prerequisites

+Make sure that you...

-Make sure you have your Estonian e-residency card attached, installed the necessary software, and are running a local IPFS node.
+ * have your Estonian e-residency card attached with working card reader.
+ * have installed the [card reader software|https://installer.id.ee/?lang=eng].
+ * are running a local IPFS daemon.
+ * are serving this demo over a valid TLS certificate.

 ### How to build